timrchavez/gerbage/README.md

 tried using this on a public network.

 So is Gerbage a bot?
 Actually it's worse than that.
 It's a Gerrit event listener that spawns many bots.
+Gerrit projects become their own IRC channels and Gerrit submitters, approvers, etc become IRC users that tell you when they do things in Gerrit.

-Gerrit projects because their own IRC channels.
-So Gerrit events for 'openstack/nova' will be relayed to '#openstack/nova'.
-The nick of the bot that relays the event will be the Gerrit username of the uploader, approver, etc.  Depending on the IRC server you're running you can take this IRC-as-your-UI abstraction a bit further.
+So.
+As an illustration Gerrit events for 'openstack/nova' will be relayed to the '#openstack/nova' IRC channel and the nick of the bot that relays an event will be the Gerrit username of the uploader, approver, etc of that event.
+And it gets better!
+Depending on the IRC server you're running, you can take this IRC-as-your-UI abstraction a bit further.

-For example, if you don't want to receive Gerrit event notifications for a particular person in a project (why you'd want to do this, I do not know..) you can /mode +q them.
-You'll also have a nice log of Gerrit events in your IRC logs separated by channel/project which should give you a nice summary of the day or give you a way to quickly grep changes.
+For example, if you don't want to receive Gerrit event notifications for a particular person in a project (why you'd want to do this, I do not know, but maybe you do) you can /mode +q them.
+And if log your channels, you'll also have a nice greppable log of Gerrit events that happen in the projects you care about that are not stored in e-mail.
+Gross.
+And because there's no chat noise in these channels since that's not their intended purpose, you can get a nice glimpse and what transpired that day or while you were away.

 Anyway.